-Bill Farmer, a native Nashvillian, has been a trial lawyer practicing in Middle Tennessee for over 25 years.
-He is a founding partner of Farmer Purcell White & Lassiter, PLLC, and has extensive experience in civil and criminal cases, bench and jury trials and trial and appellate practice before all Tennessee and federal tribunals.
-In his practice, he places emphasis on commercial, tort, probate and criminal litigation, land condemnation matters and attorney discipline matters.
+Bill Farmer, a native Nashvillian, has been a trial lawyer practicing in Middle Tennessee since 1974.
+He was a founding partner of Farmer Purcell White & Lassiter, PLLC, and now serves the firm in an Of Counsel capacity.
+He has extensive experience in civil and criminal cases, bench and jury trials and appellate practice before all Tennessee and federal tribunals in the state.
+His practice places emphasis on commercial, tort, probate and criminal litigation, land condemnation matters and attorney discipline matters.

 In 1978, he was appointed the first Federal Public Defender for the Middle District of Tennessee by the Judicial Council of the Sixth Circuit Court of Appeals, a post he held until 1984.
 Mr. Farmer was selected by his peers across the country to be the representative of the Federal Defender program in testimony before Congress related to the Federal Sentencing Guidelines.
 His office handled over 2,000 criminal cases during this period.

 From 1984 until 1986, Mr. Farmer served as Advocate General for the State of Tennessee.
-As the chief litigator in the Attorney General’s Office, Mr. Farmer handled a wide variety of cases, including legislative redistricting and constitutional law matters.
+As the chief litigator in the Attorney General’s Office, Mr. Farmer handled a wide variety of cases, representing the State of Tennessee before all tribunals.

 From 1984 through 1987, and again from 2000 through 2003, Mr. Farmer served as a director of the Nashville Bar Association; he also was President of the Federal Bar Association in 1981 and 1982, and the National Chairman of the Federal Defender Advisory Committee in 1983 and 1984.
-He served as a hearing officer for the Board of Professional Responsibility from 1985 to 1992 and Chairman of the Tennessee Valley Authority Land Commission for the Middle District of Tennessee from 1987 to 2012.
-Mr. Farmer is a master of the Harry Phillips Chapter of the American Inn of Court and currently holds membership in the Tennessee Association of Criminal Defense Lawyers, the Tennessee Trial Lawyers Association and the American Judicature Society.
+He served as a hearing officer for the Board of Professional Responsibility from 1985 to 1992.
+Mr. Farmer is a master emeritus of the Harry Phillips Chapter of the American Inns of Court.
 He is a fellow of both the Nashville and Tennessee Bar Foundations.
-He is also a member of the Nashville and Tennessee Bar Associations and of the Criminal Justice Section of the American Bar Association.
+He is also a member of the Nashville and Tennessee Bar Associations.

 Mr. Farmer was a charter member of the Tennessee Judicial Selection Commission and has served as its Chairman.
 During the fifteen years of his service on this Commission Mr. Farmer participated in the process of filling vacancies on the Tennessee Judiciary.
 As a Commissioner, he interviewed and recommended candidates for all trial and appellate courts, including the Tennessee Supreme Court.
 Mr. Farmer served in this post during the administrations of three Governors.

-Mr. Farmer is recognized in The Best Lawyers in America, a national peer-review survey, and is listed in that publication’s 2002 through current editions in the area of criminal law.
+Mr. Farmer is recognized in The Best Lawyers in America, a national peer-review survey, and is listed in that publication’s 2002 through current editions.

-From 1999 to the present, Mr. Farmer has served as the Chairman of the Metropolitan Nashville Civil Service Commission, spanning the administrations of three Mayors of the City.
+From 1999 to the present, Mr. Farmer has served as the Chairman of the Metropolitan Nashville Civil Service Commission, spanning the administrations of four Mayors of the City.

 Mr. Farmer received his Bachelor of Science degree from Austin Peay State University in 1971.
 In 1974, he received his Juris Doctor degree from the University of Tennessee.
 He is certified by the National Institute of Trial Advocacy to be a trial advocacy instructor, completing his training at Harvard Law School in 1985.
 He has continually taught trial advocacy as an adjunct professor at Vanderbilt University Law School since 1985.

 Community activities include service as chairman of the Board of Trust of Father Ryan High School, Christ the King school board chairman and member of the Board of Directors of the Tennessee Justice Center.
-Mr. Farmer also serves on the Board of Directors of the Rochelle Center.
+Mr. Farmer also serves on the Board of Directors of Catholic Charities of Tennessee.